mjmanoj/bot/README.md

 ## todo

-- get bittrex all coins
+- ~get bittrex all coins~
-- get 24h % change
 - check twitter for the symbol
 - verify account has to do with crypto
 - analyze known text nodes for emotional content (NLP)
-- score coin based on its emotional context (EC) as well as 24H%
+- score coin based on its emotional context
 - report every 30 minutes.

 ## requirements